-What a property agent is, what legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.
+What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

-Property agents must comply with certain legislation, including, but not limited to:
+Letting agents and property managers must comply with certain legislation, including, but not limited to:

-If a property agent doesn't comply with the law, they can face:
+If a letting agent or property manager doesn't comply with the law, they can face:

 • a financial penalty (fine)